bimdata/documentation/src/viewer/README.md

 ## Complexe showcases

-But as mentionned, it can be customized as needed:
+As mentionned, it can be customized as needed:

 ### 3D + 2D + spatial structure:
 ![An image](/assets/img/viewer/Viewer-3_windows.png)